404 after refreshing the browser for Angular / Vue.js app

 });

-Notice that we also have to specify the base property which by default will be assigned to process.env.BASE_URL which points to the publicPath option in vue.config.js (if added) but will be '/' as the default.
+Notice the base property.
+By default it gets assigned to process.env.BASE_URL, which points to the publicPath option in vue.config.js (if present) but falls back to '/'.

 ”Hash” strategy

-The hash strategy works by adding a # symbol in the URL - this is almost a legacy thing coming from the fact that "older" browsers (that do not support the History API) make a request to the server when presented with a route of domain.com/path and in a SPA environment this should be avoided.
-Having a # in the route does exactly that - refreshes the page without making a request to the server.
+The hash strategy works by bolting a # symbol into the URL.
+It’s a holdover from the fact that “older” browsers (ones that don’t support the History API) fire a request to the server when they see domain.com/path.
+A # in the route prevents that; the page refreshes without hitting the server.

 Angular

-The two frameworks differ from each other in that Vue.js's default location strategy is the hash mode, whereas Angular defaults to the HTML5 History API.
+The two frameworks differ here: Vue.js defaults to hash mode, Angular defaults to the HTML5 History API.

-For Angular, the hash strategy needs to be set explicitly in the routing module by adding the { useHash: true } object:
+For Angular, the hash strategy must be set explicitly in the routing module by passing { useHash: true }:

 // app-routing.module.ts